nogibjj/mjh140-cmdline-tool/README.md

 ## Summary

 The project is an introduction to Rust packaging and Rust command line tools.
 The objective of this tool is to randomly generate a list of fruits to be put into a fruit salad.
 The user inputs a number of fruits and the list of fruits is printed in the command line.
-The user is prompted to evaluate the list determine if they like the fruit salad.
+The user is prompted to evaluate the list and determine if they like the fruit salad.
 If they do, a user input "yes" will exit the script.
 If they do not like the salad, a user input "no" will generate a new random fruit salad.
 The script is looped until the user is satisfied.

 To learn more about the random fruit generator visit this repository: [cli-salad](https://github.com/nogibjj/rust-data-engineering/blob/main/cli-salad/src/lib.rs)